 - 100 plumbing fittings for water supply pipe;

 - 170 feet of plastic pipe for drain, waste and vent piping, plus 70 fittings;

 - 12 windows;

 - 10 interior doors, 4 exterior doors and 1 sliding glass door;

 - 2 bathtubs or 1 tub and a shower stall;

 - 1 range, 1 range hood, 1 refrigerator, 1 dishwasher, 1 garbage disposal, smoke and carbon monoxide detectors.

 Today, much of that list remains somewhat the same, but technologies have advanced considerably.
-Engineered wood products can stretch farther and support more yet weigh less, resist pests, and extend durability.
+Lumber & Engineered wood products can stretch farther and support more yet weigh less, resist pests, and extend durability.

 Roofing has also changed, with manufacturers like IKO adding premium laminated architectural shingles to the standard 3-tab design shingles, allowing homeowners the appearance of wood shakes or slate as well as other advantages.
 For those who live in damp or humid climates where algae can be a concern—the Post Falls and Coeur d’Alene areas, for example—IKO has incorporated algae-resistant systems to protect against discoloration.
 For any roof, however, the reality is that to be efficient, shingles are but one part of a roofing system.
 Ridge caps, starter strips, underlayment along with ice and water protectors all work together to keep your home tight, warm, dry, and pest-free.